ex-16c/.github/profile/README.md

 ## Thesis implemetation: Rectutizer

-Team of 3 people trying their best in collaboration and developing of complex application, named Recrutizer Access to published application: **WIP WIP**
+Team of 3 people trying their best in collaboration and developing of complex application, named Recrutizer.

+Access to published application: **WIP WIP**

 Whole team: